scranton/scranton.github.io/_posts/2019-03-28-kubernetes-ingress-controlling-with-gloo.md

 If you are trying this example in a public cloud Kubernetes instance, you’ll most likely need to configure a Cloud Load Balancer.
 Make sure you configure that Load Balancer for the `service/ingress-proxy` running in the `gloo-system` namespace.

 The important details are:

-Annotation: `kubernetes.io/ingress.class: gloo` which is the standard way to mark an Ingress as handled by a specific Ingress controller, i.e., Gloo.
+* Annotation `kubernetes.io/ingress.class: gloo` which is the standard way to mark an Ingress as handled by a specific Ingress controller, i.e., Gloo.
+This requirement will go away soon as we add ability for Gloo to be the cluster default Ingress controller.
-Path wildcard `/.*` to indicate to route all traffic to our petstore service.
+* Path wildcard `/.*` to indicate to route all traffic to our petstore service.

 ```yaml
 cat <<EOF | kubectl apply --filename -